d4rkstar/yii2-eu-vatvalidator/README.md

-A Yii validator for EU VAT numbers
+An Yii2 validator for EU VAT numbers

 # EU VAT validator for Yii2 #